Pablitodmd-Dev/InkRush/README.md

 ## Project Overview

-**DoodleDash: 5-Second Chaos** is a high-speed, frenetic arcade experience.
+**InkRush** is a high-speed, frenetic arcade experience.
 The concept centers on a "Cursed Sketchbook" where doodles have come to life and are bored.
 To keep them contained (and prevent them from erasing reality), the player must complete a series of absurd, short-lived challenges.
 You have 5 seconds per task.
 Fail, and the ink spills!

 ### Key Features
 * **⚡ Frenetic Chaos:** Micro-games that last exactly 5 seconds.
 Tests reflexes and mental agility to the limit.